feydan/woocommerce-elasticsearch/README.md

 - Node (v8) / NPM

 ## Installation
-Docker-compose is configured to install the dependencies necessary for this project
+Docker-compose is configured to install the Nginx web server, php application with php-fpm, and Elasticsearch.

 Perform the following in the root project directory: